Could you gift differently these holidays?

 The unusual gift

-If you ask someone what they would do if money was no option chances are they’d have an answer for you straight away.
+If you ask someone what they would do if money were not an option, chances are they’d have an answer for you immediately.
 So, everyone could use a lottery win, right?
-Well, one of the most unusual yet IMHO perfectly sensible gifts could be a lottery ticket or scratchy.
+Well, one of the most unusual yet, IMHO, perfectly sensible gifts could be a lottery ticket or scratchy.
 Just don’t expect to receive a share if it does turn out to be the winning ticket.

 Your gift is the gift

-Paul’s best friend gifted us her services as a photographer at our wedding reception.
-Leveraging her skills and living her hobby at the same time, she created some wonderful memories of a very special day for us.
+Paul’s best friend gifted us her photography services at our wedding reception.
+Leveraging her skills and living her hobby simultaneously, she created wonderful memories of a special day for us.

 Gifting your time